TreeMap Structure and Visualization

 .

-The previous article Common Types of Binary Trees introduces binary search trees.
-Next, I will guide you through implementing a TreeMap
+The previous article Common Types of Binary Trees introduced binary search trees.
+Next, I will guide you to personally implement structures similar to Java's standard library TreeMap

 and TreeSet

-However, considering this article is still within the foundational data structures chapter, we will only explain the principles of TreeMap/TreeSet
+However, considering that this article is part of the data structure basics chapter, it will only explain the principles of TreeMap/TreeSet

 .
 The hands-on implementation of TreeMap/TreeSet

-Unlike earlier data structures like hash tables and queues, tree-related structures require a strong understanding of recursion, pushing the difficulty to a higher level.
-If your grasp of recursion is not deep enough, discussing it now might not only steepen the learning curve but also be of little benefit.
-Even if you manage to understand it after much effort, you might still struggle with practical problems, which could be discouraging.
+Unlike previous data structures like hash tables and queues, tree-related data structures require a strong understanding of recursion, making them more complex.
+If your grasp of recursion is not deep, the learning curve could be steep and not very meaningful.
+Even if you manage to understand it after great effort, you might still struggle with actual problems, which can be discouraging.

-Therefore, I recommend a gradual approach.
-In the upcoming binary tree exercises chapter, we will guide you through over 100 algorithm problems to develop your recursive thinking.
-Once you complete these, you'll be able to tackle all binary tree-related algorithm problems effortlessly.
-Implementing tree-related data structures will then feel very straightforward.
-You might not even need to refer to my code and can implement TreeMap/TreeSet
+Therefore, I recommend a step-by-step approach.
+In the subsequent binary tree exercise chapter, over 100 algorithm problems will guide you in developing recursive thinking.
+After completing these exercises, you'll be able to tackle all binary tree-related algorithm problems easily, and understanding tree-related data structure implementations will seem simple.
+You may even find you don't need my code; you can implement TreeMap/TreeSet

 on your own intuition.